ganobrega/vtexy/README.md

-# VTEXY (WIP)
+# VTEXY ❤️
-A developer framework for a better VTEX Legacy experience. :rocket:
+A developer framework for a better VTEX Legacy experience.

-**Vtexy** is a bridge that make VTEX Legacy developing easy and fun as possible.
+**VTEXY** is a toolbelt that make *VTEX Legacy* developing easy and fun as possible.

 ## Features
 - 📴 Offline development
 - 💻 Local development
 - 📡 Sync data with VTEX
 - ✉️  Better development experience with marketing e-mails
+- 📦 Out of box, use anything you want

 ## Supports
 - Gatsby